urbandroid-team/dont-kill-my-app/_vendors/oppo.md

 "

-developer_solution: "No known solution on developer end"
+developer_solution: "No known solution on the dev end"

 ---